meain/yap/README.md

 > [!WARNING]
 > This package is still in its early stages and may have bugs or
 > issues.
 Please report any problems you encounter.
+Also the Anthropic
+> support is untested (they somehow don't like any of my cards).

 ---